AbAbdullah2/portfolio-website/README.md

-Portfolio website coded from scratch in HTMl, CSS & JS
+My portfolio website coded from scratch in HTML, CSS & JS